A social audit refers to

 A. a systematic assessment of a firm's compliance to fair hiring practices and commitment to diversity.

-D. a systematic assessment of a firm's objectives, strategies, and performance in terms of social responsibility.
+A thematic assessment of a firm's objectives, strategies, and performance in terms of social responsibility is referred to as

 Which of the following statements concerning cause marketing is MOST accurate?